keereen/brainrot_generator/README.md

 # brainrot_generator
+crazy stuff
-need to set up reddit api if you want to use
+you will need to add reddit api keys